haquaman/sqflite-app/README.md

 # sqflite-app
- An application that performs CRUD operations in local memory using sqflite.
+ An Flutter application that performs CRUD operations in local memory using sqflite.